Skillz Inc. (SKLZ) Shares Up Despite Recent Market Volatility

 Citigroup gave a rating of “Neutral” to SKLZ, setting the target price at $2.10 in the report published on May 23rd of the previous year.

-Volatility was left at 9.70%, however, over the last 30 days, the volatility rate increased by 10.63%, as shares sank -38.46% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.20% upper at present.
+Volatility was left at 9.82%, however, over the last 30 days, the volatility rate increased by 10.58%, as shares sank -30.13% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.42% lower at present.

 Insider Trading